With potted patio plants, container gardening allows you to enjoy the benefits of a broad range of garden plants even in a small space.

 Good Planning & Careful Work Create Container Gardens That Pop

 A large container garden on a patio is sure to make an impression.
 You can be certain of making a desirable impression by choosing your containers carefully, coordinating your plants well and planting them skillfully.
-Follow the tips presented here to make the most positive impact with your container gardens.
+Follow the tips presented here to make the most positive impact on your container gardens.